alexaiken/mpas-regent/README.md

 ## Resources to learn about MPAS
-I would start by going [to the MPAS website](https://mpas-dev.github.io/) and poking around, especially the links about the atmospheric model.
+Start by going [to the MPAS website](https://mpas-dev.github.io/) and poking around, especially the links about the atmospheric model.

 Then, you can skim through the [tutorial](http://www2.mmm.ucar.edu/projects/mpas/tutorial/Boulder2019/index.html).
 File 4 in particular is very helpful for understanding the mesh structure.

-I have uploaded a Google Drive folder with a bunch of PDFs I found helpful to understand things.
+There is a Google Drive folder with a bunch of PDFs you may find helpful to understand things.
 The tutorial PDFs are also located there.
 The link is [here](https://drive.google.com/drive/folders/1d3mViA53ELeKhiph5kzJndGQwXw7zL_W?usp=sharing).

 The [user guide](http://www2.mmm.ucar.edu/projects/mpas/mpas_atmosphere_users_guide_7.0.pdf) is also very helpful.
 It is also in the google drive.
 Pages 65-69 are particularly useful for understanding the Voronoi mesh, as well as making sense of the variables in the mesh files.
 It might also provide some motivation for why we designed the data structures the way we did.